Bizerte: Transport

 The bridge leads to the motorway A4 leading to Tunis–Carthage International Airport and the capital.
 On the town side the P11 passes semi-rural Louata, hugs Ichkeul Lake and branches into a western route, the P7, leading directly to Tabarka on the coast next to the Algerian border.
 The P11 leads south-west to Béja, a governorate center, in the foothills of the Tell Atlas, forks into several roads at Bou Salem, a small town in a broad fertile plain, and climbs to Firnanah passing two high-altitude lakes and also approaching the north-west border with Algeria.

 Climate

 Bizerte enjoys a hot-summer mediterranean climate, with mild, rainy winters and hot, dry summers.
 The Mediterranean Sea breeze makes summers cooler and more humid than in the interior of Tunisia.

+The city's climate is unique by North African standards due to its geography.
+The rainy season typically lasts from October to March but can extend from September to May.
+Bizerte experiences an average of 110 rainy days per year greater than 0.1 mm, a relatively high number for its annual rainfall total of 653.2 mm despite its modest elevations.
+This is partly due to its direct exposure to westerly and north-westerly winds, which are very active throughout the year.
+These winds account for over 58% of all wind flows in winter and nearly 50% in summer.

+During the summer, the climate is moderated by thermal sea breezes, making it more pleasant than many other coastal regions in North Africa.
+Sea breezes are observed on more than two-thirds of summer days, with their frequency peaking at over 80% in August.
+A typical summer sea breeze starts around 8:30 AM, reaches its maximum speed of up to 7 m/s around 3:00 PM, and subsides around 9:00 PM, lasting for about 13 hours.
+This effect is pronounced, with coastal neighborhoods like the Corniche being up to 2.5 °C cooler than inland areas where the official weather station of Sidi Ahmed is located.
+Forested areas, such as the Ennadhour forest, also benefit from this cooling effect.
+In contrast to the moderating breezes, the region also experiences hot, dry Sirocco wind events, which occur on average 7 to 8 days per year during the hot season.

 Demography

 In 2020 the estimated population of Bizerte was 182,662, with a density of 392.4/km2.